team-mayes/atesa/docs/example_study.rst

 	.. figure:: _images/lmax.png

 ATESA does not automatically generate the figure in panel (a), but it's a useful way to visualize the reaction coordinate.
-Although it the chosen dimensions are non-obvious, they nonetheless have a strong rationale: the first term describes the relative closeness of the reactive carbon to either of the other atoms it may bond to, while the two angle terms describe the direction of the partially charged face of the carbon atom, using the sulfur atom as a reference point.
+Although the chosen dimensions are non-obvious, they nonetheless have a strong rationale: the first term describes the relative closeness of the reactive carbon to either of the other atoms it may bond to, while the two angle terms describe the direction of the partially charged face of the carbon atom, using the sulfur atom as a reference point.

 After selecting a reaction coordinate, we need to call the auxiliary script :ref:`RCEval`.
 This will build a file named ``rc.out`` in the working directory, which we need in the next step::